orb08/profile/README.md

 Mostly focused on console program, elaborating mathematical and software architectural / engineering senses.

-Do not like to follow common patterns, however my organizations usually converges to industrial practices, with a flat and neat transition.
+Do not like to follow common patterns, however my code organizations usually converges to industrial practices, with a flat and neat transition by detach and attachings.